 This card offers five points per dollar spent on gasoline purchases, and three points per dollar spent at supermarkets.
 Points can be redeemed for once cent each towards merchandise, travel, gift cards and Visa prepaid cards.
 There is no annual fee for this card, and anyone can join the Pentagon Federal Credit Union by making a $15 donation to a military support charity.

-At publishing time, the Costco True Earnings card from Costco and American Express is offered through Credit.com product pages and Credit.com may be compensated if our users apply for and ultimately sign up for this card.
+At publishing time, the Costco True Earnings card from Costco and American Express is offered through Credit.com product pages and Credit.com is compensated if our users apply for and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.